Simulation-Software-Engineering/Lecture-Material/documentation/technical_writing_slides.md

 - Distinction important for larger projects, not so important for smaller projects
 - Sometimes also third category *"maintainer"*
-- User docs: How does the software work?
+- User docs: How to use the software?
-- Dev docs: Why, not only how
+- Dev docs: Why does the software work a certain way?
+Not only how

 ---